-All components of NZYTech's Group B Streptococcus Real-time PCR Kit, IVD, are tested following the protocols described above.
-The duplex qPCR system allows the detection of targets described for the identification of GBS DNA as well as human ACTB DNA.
-Positive amplifications are observed for target genes, positive and internal controls through FAM and HEX/VIC/JOE, according to respective primers/probe set reporter dyes.
+All components of NZYtech' Group B Streptococcus Real-time PCR Kit, IVD, are tested following the protocols described above.
+The duplex Real-time PCR system allows the detection of targets described for the identification of GBS DNA as well as human ACTB DNA.
+Positive amplifications are observed for target genes, positive and internal controls through FAM and HEX, according to respective primers/probe set reporter dyes.